 (1) Chip and PIN has no limit as long as you have sufficient funds in your account.
 The limit for contactless is £30 with a physical debit card.

-(2) A fee of 2.5% of the transaction amount will be charged for every foreign currency transaction.
+(2) A fee of 2.5% of the transaction amount will be charged for debit card payments in a foreign currency and cash withdrawal in a foreign currency outside the UK.
 The provider of an ATM or retailer may also apply a charge.

 |Minimum balance||What is the interest rate?
 (Variable Gross Interest1/AER2)|